 Traditionally, Ethiopian naturally processed coffees were a little fermented and funky.
 With the modern methods mainly introduced in Guji, they have carved out a niche in the Ethiopian industry.

 Ethiopian Guji Arsosala

 When we cupped this coffee, we were impressed with the sweet melon flavours.
 We have worked hard to display this characteristic flavour using a specific roast profile.
-The melon notes are complemented by a fruity sweetness and a honey-like mouthfeel.
+The grape and blackberry notes are complemented by a brown sugar note that is almost molasses.